 The UiPath survey assessed the views of office workers working from home due to the Covid-19 pandemic about how their roles have changed over the past year and how they see their roles evolving in the future.

 The survey also found that organizations are more widely adopting automation.
 India and Singapore had the highest rates of companies scaling their existing automation software, totaling 51 percent and 44 percent, respectively.

-In India, 65 per cent said they received automation training and 94 per cent credit it with a boost in job performance.
+In India, 65 percent said they received automation training, and 94 percent credited it with a boost in job performance.